BiocomputationLab/genetta-frontend/README.md

 The partially hosted running is when the Genetta server is hosted externally and the frontend is ran locally.
 #### Using Docker
 1. Navigate to your install directory
+2. Within the file, modify these three settings to the correct values:
+	1. NEO4J_HOST
+	2. NEO4J_PORT
+	3. NEO4J_AUTH
-2. `sudo chmod +x local.sh`
+3. `sudo chmod +x frontend.sh`
-3. `./local.sh`
+4. `./frontend.sh`
-4. Open a browser and enter: http://127.0.0.1:5000/
+5. Open a browser and enter: http://127.0.0.1:5000/
-5. The landing page has information for using the tool.
+6. The landing page has information for using the tool.
 #### Without Docker
+1. Clone repository `$ git clone https://github.com/Biocomputation-CBGP/genetta-frontend`
 1. Navigate to your install directory
 2. `python -m pip install -r requirements.txt`
-3.  $ FLASK_APP=router.py python3 -m flask run
+3. `NEO4J_HOST=<HOST> NEO4J_PORT=<PORT> NEO4J_AUTH=<Username/Password> FLASK_APP=router.py python3 -m flask run`
 4. Open a browser and enter: http://127.0.0.1:5000/
 5. The landing page has information for using the tool.